godotengine/godot-website/collections/_article/dev-snapshot-godot-4-5-dev-1.md

 **Standard build** includes support for GDScript and GDExtension.

 **.NET build** (marked as `mono`) includes support for C#, as well as GDScript and GDExtension.
-- .NET 8.0 or newer is required for this build, changing the minimal supported version from .NET 6 to 8.

 {% include articles/prerelease_notice.html %}